Big Willow Cirque Rock Climbing

 Refer to directions for Big Willow Canyon for information on parking and general trail info.
 The trail becomes faint in the upper reaches.
 Small red markers are found intermittently along the trail at this point.
 Gently curve south using the walls as a reference.
 Be careful not to get on the trail that heads more north to the saddle below Rocky Mouth Peak.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Big Willow Cirque:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Big Willow Cirque:

 Featured Route For Big Willow Cirque